Saturday, Sept. 21, 2019 (Updated Nov. 19, 2019)

 Cure showed one other troubling example of nonchalance in the face of criticism.

-It was about 19 minutes and 33 seconds into our interview for this profile.
+It was 19 minutes and 33 seconds into our interview for this profile.
 We met at the main library because it’s a special place for Cure.
 His girls, 11 and 6, spend a lot of time there participating in programs, and he helped with the installation of a sculpture this summer.
 It’s great to have a place truly for the people, he told me, paid for with tax dollars but free and open to everyone.

 While we were initially seated in the library’s cafe, I asked Cure if he would mind walking during our interview.
 “Sure, babe,” he replied.